iamonnox/tradecontrol/docs/tc_functions.md

 Previously it was said that technological production is a function of the User Interface.
 The information that describes interface purpose cannot therefore be present in either the interface or its components.
 It is projected from outside Production and Consumer Networks by its users, to serve a desired process.
 In terms of Spatial Workflow, at any level of component assemblage (BOM Depth), interface purpose is always described (present) at a higher level of abstraction (not in the component itself).
 In terms of Temporal Workflow, at any point during the information stream, production purpose is always located downstream, concealing purpose in Time.

 We of course have access to this information, because we are the users.
-Users project demand, and this fact is modelled in the TC-Node Core in terms of Organisations.
+Users project demand, and this fact is modelled in the Node in terms of Organisations.

 ## Organisations

 In the originating [sharpNode](tc_history.md#sharpnode) schema design of 2002, organisations and their people are expressed as components in a projected namespace.
-This has been removed in the TC-Node Core because it confused the users.
-Perhaps there may be a way to re-introduce it without alarming them, but it is instructive to explore the original approach.
+This has been removed from Trade Control because it confused the users.
+Instead, an organisation's namespace has been implemented in the [HD Wallet for Bitcoin](https://github.com/tradecontrol/tc-bitcoin).

 ### Namespaces